FAIR MARKET VALUE

 These are common complaints heard by all valuation consultants.
 The problem arises when a business owner requires a Fair Market Value appraisal of his business for financing purposes, or an ESOP, or for tax purposes, for example.
 The business owner, however, is operating under a value concept known as Intrinsic Value.
 Intrinsic Value is defined as the value to a particular individual, based on individual investment requirements, knowledge of the asset, personal attachments and personal investment considerations.
 Some of those investment considerations are as follows:

-- Differences in estimates in future earning power
+- Differences in estimates of future earning power

 - Differences in perception of risk